 "Volunteers did a barbecue and raised $1,500 for Fisher House just by selling hot dogs and hamburgers."

 Another typical charity activity involves the Roeders bringing in a band, at their expense.
 The music is a draw, and charities benefit by adding a silent auction, raffle or other activity into the mix.
 BOW then commits a donation of proceeds from bottle sales during the event.
-“It’s really a win/win scenario” says BOW’s G.M., Kristin Heydt, “Our staff feels good about supporting charities we love, and we meet a lot of great friends and local customers in the process.”
+“It’s really a win/win scenario” says BOW's Marketing Consultant, Kristin Heydt, “Our staff feels good about supporting charities we love, and we meet a lot of great friends and local customers in the process.”

 From day one of its operation, Barrel Oak Winery has given 10 cents to charity for every bottle of wine it has sold, and as an organization has donated over $45K in charitable support.